thejameshoward/GaussianLogfileAssessor/README.md

 ## Examples

--  Run the script on different directory containing your Gaussian 16 log files without moving any files using the `--dry` flag (recommended).
+-  Run the script on different directory containing your G16 log files without moving any files using the `--dry` flag (recommended).

     ```checkGaussianLogFiles.py -i data/ --dry```